Contents

 New Code:

-• Clause 9(2C) gives potential franchisees the right to require the franchisor to give them mandatory franchise documents in printed or electronic form or both.
+- Clause 9(2C) grants potential franchisees the right to request that franchisors provide mandatory franchise documents in printed, electronic, or both formats.

 Impact: